Kirazo/console-banking-app/README.md

 - As an employee, I can view a log of all transactions.

 # Usage
-Please change bankdb.properties in utility folder to match your system.
-You must change the username and password to fit your database.
+- Change bankdb.properties in utility folder to match your system.
+- You must change the 'username' and 'password' in bankdb.properties to fit your database.
+- Change 'FileReader' to your bankdb.properties file path inside the DBConnection file in utility folder to match you system.